k1kolev/info/features/my-apps/index.md

 ## Overview

 Nowadays everyone comes across an immense variety of activities throughout their work day.
+These include:

-, both operative, such as extensive engagements, tasks, and responsibilities, as well as creative, such as idea generation, brainstorming, project management, and
+* **Operative Activities** - various engagements, tasks, and responsibilities
+* **Creative Work** - idea generation, brainstorming, project management, and

 * **[Tiles](tiles.md)**
 * **[To Do](todo.md)**